broesink/frontend/pages/recommended/intro.md

 ## Frameworks and Libraries
 The terms "framework" and "library" (and even "tool") are sometimes used interchangeably, but there is a not-so-subtle difference.
 Here's what these words mean when we use them at 18F:

 * **Frameworks** are collections of code that provide off-the-shelf building blocks (either visual components at the CSS level or feature-rich JavaScript objects).
-For instance, [Foundation] and [Bootstrap] are CSS frameworks, and [Backbone] is a JavaScript framework.
+For instance, [Foundation] and [Bootstrap] are [CSS frameworks], and [Backbone] is a JavaScript framework.
 * **Libraries** consist of the lower-level "helpers" that may serve as building blocks for custom components. [jQuery] and [Underscore] are JavaScript libraries; [Bourbon] provides both an overall structure for [Sass] projects and a slew of style helpers that can be mixed and matched.

 ## Choosing a Tool